OpenAI Killed Sora — These 5 Alternatives Are Already Better

 OpenAI shut down Sora to save compute for its IPO.
 The Disney deal collapsed with it.
 Here are 5 alternatives — ranked, compared, and honestly reviewed.

 Six months after launch, billions of dollars invested, a Disney deal signed and then dissolved — and they pulled the plug.
 The official statement was vague: “We’re saying goodbye to the Sora app.”
-The real reason, according to CNBC, Bloomberg, and Variety: compute costs were too high, the IPO is coming, and they’d rather spend the GPUs on coding and business tools.
+The real reason, according to TechCrunch and CNBC: Sora was burning through $1 million per day in compute costs while user numbers collapsed from a peak of ~1 million to under 500,000.
+That’s roughly $365 million a year in GPU costs against $2.1 million in revenue.
+The math didn’t work, the IPO is coming, and OpenAI would rather spend those GPUs on coding agents and the API business.

 The good news: Sora wasn’t even the best AI video tool anymore.
 Several alternatives had already passed it in quality, speed, and features.
 Here are the ones worth switching to.